Healthdirect Free Australian health advice you can count on.

 Ambulance officers don't have to call the police.

-Heroin's effects can be reversed with a drug called naloxone.
+The effects of heroin can be reversed with a drug called naloxone.

 Access to overdose-reversing medication